PT-CyberAnalytics/CSC/README.md

 A sequence of similar hacker actions can be combined under one tactic.
 For example, if hackers consistently executed multiple commands to examine a compromised node or system (id, uname, ifconfig, ip a, whoami, ...), then you don't have to describe each technique in detail, but specify the general tactic "Detection", specify a dash instead of technique and set the time for the sum of these steps.

 ## Required qualifications
-Filled in according to the required hacker training level to perform a specific step:
+The attacker's qualifications are assessed twice.
+When evaluating the vector, it is necessary to evaluate the complexity of each step in accordance with the required qualifications of the attacker:
 - Basic.
 Basic knowledge of cyber attacks is sufficient to use the technique; public exploits or publicly distributed software were used
 - Basic+.
 Basic knowledge of attacks on information systems was sufficient to use the technique, but public exploits had to be modified and refined to increase the effectiveness of the attack.
 - Advanced.
 Complex specialized software, modification and refinement of public exploits, knowledge of post-exploitation techniques, and techniques for bypassing security tools and hiding traces of an attack were required to use the technique.
-- Top.
+- Expert.
 Deep knowledge and skills in conducting cyber attacks, reverse engineering software, knowledge of techniques for bypassing security tools, hiding traces, and the ability to identify zero-day vulnerabilities, independently develop exploits and other software were required to use the technique.

+Next, depending on the most difficult step in the vector, it is necessary to evaluate the attacker's skill level by the highest value.
+The corresponding value must be specified for the "Attacker Qualification Level" metric.

 ## Time
 "Time (hours)" and "Time (minutes)": initially filled in automatically from preset values ​​for each technique.
 If the attack report or security analysis specifies a different time frame, this value should be changed.